Written by Edge Business Solutions

 Creating an offer is taking the cloth of value and making a custom-tailored suit that will fit your ideal target client perfectly.

 Pure, unadulterated value would be a Dream Outcome at a 100% likelihood of achievement, delivered instantly and without expending any effort.
+Snap your fingers and become a billionaire the next instant.
+That would be an incredibly high value offer.

 Of course, no one can make that offer (while staying honest), so we have to accept trade-offs.
 Likelihood of achievement will not be 100%, it will take some time, and it will require some effort and sacrifice — the prospect understands that.
 Your goal in creating an offer is to achieve the delicate balance between making the approach appealing enough to: